 How Much? £7.79

-Also pretty unglamorous but so handy and something that will certainly start a conversation around the Christmas Tree is this Bite Away pen.
+Also pretty unglamorous but so handy and something that will certainly start a conversation.

 It’s pretty revolutionary actually and I totally get that it sounds a bit weird, but essentially if/when you get an insect bite (travellers usually get bitten alive by mosquitos!) you place the end of the pen on the bite, press a button, the tip heats up, beeps when it’s done and all of a sudden the itching from the bite is gone!!